Citation, DOI, disclosures and article data

 Treatment and prognosis

-Non-surgical treatment involves the use of accommodative foot wear.
+Non-surgical treatment involves the use of accommodative footwear.
 This is usually achieved by the use of soft and wide shoes.
-While orthosis are sometimes prescribed their is minimal evidence to suggest their use will prevent the progression of the disease 6.
+While orthoses are sometimes prescribed, there is minimal evidence to suggest their use will prevent the progression of the disease 6.
 Non-surgical treatment is deemed to have failed when the pain is no longer controlled with the suggested measures.
-In this cases surgical management is recommended.
+In this case, surgical management is recommended.

-The type of surgical procedure recommended will be determined by the severity of the deformity and presence of arthritis in the 1st metatarsophalangeal joint.
-In cases of minimal deformity and no arthritis a distal osteotomy of the 1st metatarsal +/- proximal phalanx may be considered.
+The type of surgical procedure recommended will be determined by the severity of the deformity and the presence of arthritis in the 1st metatarsophalangeal joint.
+In cases of minimal deformity and no arthritis, a distal metatarsal osteotomy of the 1st metatarsal +/- proximal phalanx may be considered.
 A proximal 1st metatarsal osteotomy allows for greater correction thus is used in more severe deformity.
-In cases where the 1st MTP joint is already degenerate or there is a recurrence of the disease a fusion procedure may be considered 6.
+In cases where the 1st MTP joint is already degenerate or there is a recurrence of the disease, a fusion procedure may be considered 6.

 - 1. Vanore JV, Christensen JC, Kravitz SR et-al. Diagnosis and treatment of first metatarsophalangeal joint disorders.
 Section 6: Other disorders.
 J Foot Ankle Surg.
 42 (3): 152-4. doi:10.1053/jfas.2003.50041 - Pubmed citation

 - 2. Karasick D, Wapner KL.
 Hallux valgus deformity: preoperative radiologic assessment.
 AJR Am J Roentgenol.
 1990;155 (1): 119-23.
 AJR Am J Roentgenol (citation) - Pubmed citation